CobiontID/CobiontID.github.io/README.md

 ## Example: _Hylocomiadelphus triquetrus_ (big shaggy moss)
 ### Marker scan
 HMM profiles of marker genes, such as rRNAs, which are well-sampled and conserved, are useful for taxonomic assignment of genomes that are otherwise diverged from their closest sequenced relative.
 We can therefore use them to get an overview of which species are present in a given sample, and to construct streamlined databases for read classification.
+A combination of assembly, read mapping and compositional clustering then allows the sequences to be assigned to groups.

 ### Composition analysis
 #### Scaffold tetranucleotide visualisation for _Hylocomiadelphus triquetrus_